linnathoncode/Pixel-Sorting-With-Processing/README.md

 4. **Interact with the Program**:
    - Use the 'a' and 'd' keys to adjust the brightness threshold level by decreasing or increasing it by 10 units, respectively.
    - Press the 'b' key to toggle between displaying the original image and the processed image.
+   - Press the 's' key to save the processed image as a jpg file.

 ## Details